 - 100g / 3oz beansprouts (taugé)

-- Bring the chicken stock just under a boil and poach the chicken fillets for about 14-16 minutes depending the side of the fillets.
+- Bring the chicken stock just under a boil and poach the chicken fillets for about 14-16 minutes depending on the size of the fillets.
 Remove the chicken from the stock and cool slightly on a plate before slicing the chicken – on the diagonal – into 1cm 1/4 inch slides.

 - Cook the noodles based on its instructions on the packet (I recommend to boil them into in the chicken stock for extra flavour).